Alfresco/docs-alfresco/content-services/latest/config/keycloak.md

 More information is available about Keycloak covering:

-* An overview of Keycloak architecture is provided in the [Alfresco/alfresco-identity-service](https://github.com/Alfresco/alfresco-identity-service/tree/keycloak-21.1.2_theme-0.3.5){:target="_blank"} GitHub project documentation.<!--404-->
+* An overview of Keycloak architecture is provided in the [Alfresco/alfresco-identity-service](https://github.com/Alfresco/alfresco-identity-service/tree/keycloak-21.1.2_theme-0.3.5){:target="_blank"} GitHub project documentation.
 * How to [install Keycloak](#install-keycloak).
 * How to [configure](#configure-keycloak) realm and theme customizations.